 Varicose veins are swollen and enlarged veins.
 They are usually found in your legs and feet.
 They are often blue or purple and twisty in appearance.

-During pregnancy you can also get varicose veins in your vulva.
 Your vulva is the part of your genitals on the outside.
-It includes the opening of your vagina, your labia and your clitoris.
+It includes the labia, clitoris and the opening of the vagina.

 If you have varicose veins you may notice: